netdata/netdata/packaging/installer/UPDATE.md

 /opt/netdata/usr/libexec/netdata/netdata-updater.sh --disable-auto-updates
 ```

-## Control runtime behavior of the updater script.
+## Control runtime behavior of the updater script

 Starting with v1.40.0, the `netdata-updater.sh` script supports a config file called `netdata-updater.conf`,
 located in the same directory as the main `netdata.conf` file.
 This file uses POSIX shell script syntax to define